 - Choose from the list of locations that have been preselected for the employee.
 To find out more about locations, see Locations.
 If Location is not specified, the hours recorded will be assigned to the default location for the employee when the timesheets are imported into a pay run.

-- To clear the timesheet line, click the red 'x' on the right hand side of the line (N.B. approved/processed/rejected timesheets are unable to be edited or cleared).
+- To clear the timesheet line, click the red 'x' on the right hand side of the line (Note: approved/processed/rejected timesheets are unable to be edited or cleared).

 - Only relevant rows need to be filled out.
 If the employee did not work on particular days, those lines may be left blank.

-- Once all required changes have been made, click the "Save" button.
+- Once all required changes have been made, click Save.